The Interesting Narrative of the Life of Olaudah Equiano: Chapter 6

-Chapter 6 opens with Equiano's explanation that he has witnessed a lot of evil and unfair events as a slave.
-He recounts a specific event that happened in 1763.
+Equiano opens the chapter by stating that he witnessed many evil and unfair events as a slave, and recounts a specific event that happened in 1763.
 He and a companion were trying to sell limes and oranges that were in bags.
 Two white men came up to them and took the fruit away from them.
 They begged them for the bags back and explained that it was everything they owned, but the white men threatened to flog them if they continued begging.
 They walked away because they were scared, but after a while they went back to the house and asked for their belongings back again.
 The men gave them two of the three bags back.
 The bag that they kept was all of Equiano's companion's fruit, so Equiano shared one-third of his fruit.
 They went off to sell the fruit and ended up getting 37 bits for it, which surprised them.
 During this time, Equiano started working as a sailor and selling and trading items like gin and tumblers.
 When he was in the West Indies, he witnessed Joseph Clipson, a free mulatto man, being taken into slavery.
 Equiano notes that this happened a lot in the area, and consequently decides he cannot be free until he leaves the West Indies.
 He starts to save the money he earns to buy his freedom.

 Before they leave for a trip to Philadelphia, his captain hears a rumour that Equiano has plans to escape.
 The Master reminds Equiano how valuable he is, and that he will find him and get him back if he tries to run away.
 Equiano explains that he has no plans to escape, and that if he had wanted to run away, he would have done it by now, given all the freedom the Master and the captain give him.
 The captain confirms Equiano's explanation and decides it was indeed only a rumour.
 Equiano tells the Master then that he is interested in buying his freedom eventually.

 When they get to Philadelphia, Equiano goes to sell what his Master gave him and talks to Mrs. Davis, a wise woman who reveals secrets and foretells events.
 She tells him he will not remain in slavery for long.
 The ship continues on to Georgia and, while they are there, Doctor Perkins beats Equiano and leaves him lying on the ground, unable to move.
 Police pick him up and put him in jail.
 After he does not return overnight, the captain discovers what has happened and gets him out of jail.
 He also has the best doctors treat him.
 He tries to sue Doctor Perkins, but a lawyer explains that there is not a case because Equiano is a black man.
 Equiano slowly recovers and gets back to work.